JaimeGensler/thyseus/docs/multithreading/rules.md

 you may opt-in to multithreading with ease and for the simplicity and maintainability of your own code.

-## Rules of Multithreading

-### Module-Type Workers and SharedArrayBuffers are required.
+## Module-Type Workers and SharedArrayBuffers are required.

 Thyseus' multithreading model is centered around these two technologies - if either of these is not available in your target environment for some reason, then you unfortunately will not be able to leverage Thyseus' multithreading capabilities.

-### The order that systems and plugins are added in must be stable
+## The order that systems and plugins are added in must be stable

 Thyseus uses the registration order of systems, components, and resources in order to identify them between threads.
 As a result, passing anything other than